caseyscarborough/slinky/README.md

 Slinky is a URL Shortener web application written using Ruby 2.0 and Rails 3.2.13.

 The application can be used and seen at [http://slnky.me/](http://slnky.me).
+The following is a screen capture of the application's homepage in it's current state.

+![alt text][screenshot]

 # Dependencies